spidoche/spidocheScaler/README.md

-Prefect to deal with complexe table on mobile when client do not like table scroll overflow style
+Perfect to deal with complexe table on mobile when client do not like table scroll overflow style